-LM35 Waterproof sensor must accurately be able to read the temperature of liquid to within 3°C. Set a pot of water to boil.
+Requirements Verification LM35 Waterproof sensor must accurately be able to read the temperature of liquid to within 3°C. Set a pot of water to boil.
 Place an electronic thermometer into a pot of water.
-Temperature reflected on the StoveSense app should be within 3°C of the temperature shown on the electronic thermometer.
+Temperature reflected on our backend server from the waterproof sensor should be within 3°C of the thermometer.
 Thermistor must accurately be able to read the temperature of the stove to within 5°C. Turn on one stove.
 Use an electronic thermometer to measure the temperature of the stove.
-Confirm that the temperature read from the stove is within 5°C of the actual temperature read by the thermometer.
+Confirm that the temperature read from the stove is within 5°C of the actual temperature read by the thermometer on our backend server.
 Incremental Rotary Encoder must accurately be able to relay the position of the stove knob to the backend server.
 There should be an update relating to the level of the stove for every 18 degrees of rotation.
 Turn the stove knob 19 degrees using a protractor or an angle measuring app.
 The rotary actuator encoder should relay to the MCU the relative position of the knob which should precisely determine that the stove knob is at level 1.
+This number should be portrayed on our backend server.